Causes of the First Intifada: Influence of non-violent resistance ideals

 Mubarak Awad in 1993.
 A prominent Palestinian advocate of non-violent civil disobedience during the 1980s, his ideas would have an influence on Palestinian tactics during the First Intifada.

 According to Mary King of the University for Peace, "A spread of knowledge about nonviolent strategies throughout Palestinian society for almost two decades shaped an uprising that would remain relatively coherent until March 1990, despite harsh reprisals...
 The movement would by its third year disintegrate into violence after Israel's incarceration, deportation, or discrediting of the very activist intellectuals who had sustained the uprising's nonviolent character and had throughout the 1970s and 1980s worked to bring about the new political thinking that produced the intifada."
-According to Avraham Sela of The Harry S. Truman Research Institute for the Advancement of Peace, the ideal of non-violence "guided the uprising in its initial stage, but this approach ultimately collapsed under the weight of the violence and counterviolence."
+According to Sela, the ideal of non-violence "guided the uprising in its initial stage, but this approach ultimately collapsed under the weight of the violence and counterviolence."

 Journalist Daniel Gavron has pointed towards the influence of Palestinian civil disobedience advocate Mubarak Awad, who founded the Palestinian Centre for the Study of Nonviolence in 1983, saying that "the Unified National Leadership of the Uprising never adopted his philosophy of non-violence, but most of his ideas non-cooperation and civil disobedience were implemented" during the Intifada.
 Canadian author David Leach has argued that the 1982 Golan Heights Druze general strike served as inspiration for the Intifada, saying that "Palestinian leaders in the Occupied Territories studied the general strike as a model of non-violent resistance.
 Five years later, young protestors in the West Bank and Gaza rose up - and so dawned the age of the Intifada, the "throwing off" that began in the Golan."
 According to Emile A. Nakhleh of Mount St. Mary's University, by the late 1980s, there was an increasing perception among Palestinians that the PLO's guerilla strategy "has run its course.
 Some West Bank elites have begun to voice the cautious opinion that it is time for the PLO openly and unequivocally to reject violence as a tool of liberation."